Vinesauce: Content

+General

 Vinesauce's content primarily focuses on hacks and mods of various retro games such as Super Mario 64 and its Chaos mod, The Legend of Zelda, Half-Life, Pokémon and Metal Gear Solid.
 Their content on retro games, in which they employ ROM corruptions and code manipulation to produce random glitches and effects, have been described as creepy and frightening from various media outlets.
 Vinesauce's process for game corruptions involves the use of a "corruptor", a program which arbitrarily rearranges a video game's machine code to recontextualize the game with new effects.
 Several of these effects range from humorous in nature to surprising and ghastly, with some corruptions offering new challenges to older games.
 Notable corruptors they have used include the "Vinesauce ROM Corruptor" and the "Real Time Corruptor" (RTC).
 Maxwell McGee of GamesRadar+ detailed the process of Vinesauce's corruption videos, stating that "using the Vinesauce corruptor is like tuning a guitar, only instead of making something sound good you want it to sound as horrific as possible without completely falling apart."
 The group has also recorded videos of them playing various other games such as Cyberpunk 2077, Fallout 4, and Super Mario Maker.